iskunalnayyar/OrderMicroservice/README.md

 - There is 1 microservice for **Order Processing** that allows RESTful clients to work with single order objects.

 - The layers in the application are as follows Controller uses Service layer, which connects to Repository layer that extends JPARepository
 - For simplicity purposes, I have implemented two controllers OrderController and ItemController and their respective service and repository classes.
-I added the functionality for items to give the user the ability to add/delete items from an order.
+I've added the functionality for items to give the user the ability to add/delete items from an order.
 This is an assumption, and can very well be refactored if needed.
 - A follow up would be to get requirements for a way to add items inside an Order, add Payment, Shipping and Billing Details for an item, and implement the design in that way.